JanneMattila/azure-storage-demos/blob-tags/README.md

 The output file size depends _a lot from path lengths_ but can be ~100 MB for 1 million rows.
 To export 1 billion rows, you would most likely need 100 GB disk for the storage.

-The output written to files with configured blobs (in the above it was 1 million):
+The output is written to files with configured number of blobs in them (in the above configuration it was set to 1 million):

 ```data
 /2020/01/01/00/01/05/log-4effcae8-4412-7e7a-dfc7-df5c2807af85.txt/application/octet-stream